Revolutionary-Games/Thrive/doc/setup_instructions.md

 first enable the mono repository: https://www.mono-project.com/download/stable/ and then install the following packages with your package manager: `mono-complete monodevelop nuget`.
 Make sure it is a newer version of mono that comes with msbuild.
 Fedora has mono in the official repo but it is too old to work.

+On Windows don't intall Mono or MonoDevelop, it will break things.

 For a better experience with Godot, you can install the following addon for MonoDevelop: